cwendorf/EASI/D-Advanced/MixedBy/README.md

 ---

-## MixedBy - Mixed Design (Between-Subjects and Within-Subjects) Tutorial with Data
+## MixedBy - Mixed Design (Between-Subjects and Within-Subjects) Tutorial

 ### Overview of this Example